f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   :align: center
   :scale: 70%

-The slots will turn white indicating they are not currently assigned to any chassis partition.
+The slots will turn white, indicating they are not currently assigned to any chassis partition.

 .. image:: images/initial_setup_of_velos_system_controllers/image15.png
   :align: center
   :scale: 70%

 Next, create a new chassis partition that includes slots 1 & 2, and it will be named **Production**.
 In the graphic click on slots 1 & 2 and they should turn grey, then select **Create**.
 The partition name must start with a letter, and cannot contain any special characters, only alpha-numeric characters are allowed.
 Fill in the **Name, IP Address, Prefix Length,** and **Gateway** fields.
-Finally select a **Partition Image** which defines the F5OS-C software release for the chassis partition.
+Finally, select a **Partition Image** which defines the F5OS-C software release for the chassis partition.
 If there are no releases to choose from you must upload a valid chassis **partition image** into the system controller.
-You may download F5OS-C images from downloads.f5.com.
+You may download F5OS-C controller and partition images from downloads.f5.com.
 When done click **Save** to create the new chassis partition.

 .. image:: images/initial_setup_of_velos_system_controllers/image16.png
   :align: center